gbowerman/graph/wordcloud/readme.md

 The Graph authentication using Bottle was inspired by the [Simple ADAL Bottle](https://github.com/microsoftgraph/python-sample-auth/blob/master/sample_adal_bottle.py) Microsoft Graph sample app.

-If your mail volume is high, selected a short date range (e.g. 1 week or less) or it will take too long (and presumably get throttled at some point).
+If your mail volume is high, select a short date range (e.g. 1 week or less) or it will take too long (and presumably get throttled at some point).